How to Use a Spikey Massage Ball on Arms | 321 STRONG Answers

 ### Can I use a spikey massage ball on my arms every day?

-Yes, daily use is safe for most people.
+Yes, daily use is safe for a lot of people.
 Limit each session to 5 to 10 minutes total and avoid rolling over bruised or inflamed areas.
 Consistent short sessions work better than occasional aggressive ones.
 Many users keep the ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) at their desk for quick mid-day forearm relief.

 ### What pressure level is right for a spikey ball on my arms?